The Farmer's Perspective: Climate Risk and Risk Management in Sri Lanka's Agriculture Sector

 Does climate information matter?
 An innovative tool to measure the value of climate services for farmers

-Showing how climate services can work for smallholder farmers
+How can climate services work for smallholder farmers?

 Reflection on the Third International Conference on Climate Services (2013), where CGIAR showed donors, researchers and practitioners how climate services can work for smallholder farmers.